Many government comics have been published as part of a finite set of related volumes or as part of a continuing series related to a specific theme.

 The running series title on the cover of each issue is given as Astrobiology: The Story of Our Search for Life in the Universe.

 Created by the late NRCS District Conservationist Brad Harrison, with art by Rodgon, the Whobuddies are six unique owl cartoon characters who really care about the environment.
-Each Whobuddy specializes on a particular resource.
-The natural resources include: soil, water, air, animals, plants, and energy.
+Each Whobuddy specializes in a particular natural resource.
+These resources include soil, water, air, animals, plants, and energy.

 As their mild mannered selves, the Whobuddies like to teach others about how important it is to conserve and protect our precious natural resources.

 When needed, the Whobuddies combine their resources with each other to become their super selves and jump into action to get conservation on the ground.
 While getting conservation on the land is their main super power, they each also have secondary powers.
-The Whobuddies' names are the actual genus name the owl species belongs to.
+The Whobuddies' names are the actual genus name to which the owl species belongs.

 During World War II the Aviation Training Division of the Office of the Chief of Naval Operations produced a series of training manuals that each featured the word Sense in the title.
 The "Sense" series continued into the 1960s as a series of training pamphlets issued by the Department of the Army.
 No author or illustrator is credited, but they were all illustrated by satirical cartoonist Robert Chesley Osborn.